 Integrations | Any custom API webhook | Limited |

-Security Protocol | Zero Root Credential • TLS 1.2/1.3 • AES-256 | Limited to SSO |
+Security Protocol | Zero Root Credential • TLS 1.2/1.3 • AES-256 | SOC 2 Type II, SSO, RBAC, encryption in transit and at rest |

 If you are strictly on AWS, nOps is a strong contender.
 However, if you are like 89% of enterprises using a mix of AWS, Azure, and Google Cloud, you need a tool that can handle all three.